GrokkingGrok/Project-Asimov/design/src/asimov/flow/TokenTorqTrainingLoop.md

 Likewise, when it's time to buy new bots, Daneel does not make that decision.
 Giskard and Isaac must agree to proceed, but again, not sufficient.
 Show me the money!

-See the Calvin design doc for more information about how these decisions will ultimately be made and funded.
+See the [Robonomic Expansion, Human Interaction, and Calvin Design Doc](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/design/src/RobonomicExpansion.md) for more information about how these decisions will ultimately be made and funded.

 ## TokenTork Training Actors
 | Actor | Initial State (if relevant) | Role | Final State (if relevant) |